On the convergence of the Born series for Coulomb potentials: Hintz's semiclassical cone estimates

 \subsection{The basic estimate}

 The next proposition bounds the \emph{free} resolvent with respect to the $\vee$-Sobolev spaces in the case where there is one marked point.
 Note that the metric -- and therefore the free Helmholtz operator itself -- has no singularity at the marked point.
 The point of this estimate is to control $u=R_0(\sigma \pm i0) f$ for $f$ which may have a singularity at the marked point, either for individual $\sigma<\infty$ or in the $\sigma\to\infty$ limit, and to understand the singularity or smoothness of $u$ there. \begin{proposition} Suppose that $X$ has only a single marked point.
-Then, for each $m\in \bbR$, $\ell \in (-2-d/2,d/2)$, $\mathsf{s}$ satisfying the incoming/outgoing Sommerfeld conditions, $\varepsilon>0$, and $\Sigma>0$, there exists a constant $C=C(X,m,\ell,\mathsf{s},\varepsilon,\Sigma)>0$ such that
+Then, for each $m\in\bbN$, $\ell \in (2-d/2,d/2)$, $\mathsf{s}$ satisfying the incoming/outgoing Sommerfeld conditions,\footnote{Note that $\mathsf{s}$ is a function of $\sigma$.
+So the proposition should be read as: fix $\mathsf{s}$, including its $\sigma$-dependence, once and for all; then, there exists a constant $C>0$ such that...} $\varepsilon>0$, and $\Sigma>0$, there exists a constant $C=C(X,m,\ell,\mathsf{s},\varepsilon,\Sigma)>0$ such that

 for all $\sigma\geq \Sigma$. \end{proposition} \begin{proof} This is essentially a special case of \cite[Thm.
 5.7]{Hintz2} (the only reason that it's not is that Hintz stated the case $X=\overline{\bbR^d}$); we present a variant of Hintz's proof.
 This involves sandwiching the propagation estimates in \cite[\S4]{Hintz2} with standard semiclassical scattering radial point estimates.
 Hintz's estimates are used to estimate the resolvent output away from the boundary at infinity $\partial X$ (and in particular they apply at and near the marked point), while scattering radial point estimates apply to the resolvent output near $\partial X$.